 As a global company, Applied is subject to taxation in the United States and various other countries.
 Significant judgment is required to determine and estimate worldwide tax liabilities.
-Applied's future annual and quarterly tax rates could be affected by numerous factors, including changes in the: (1) applicable tax laws; (2) amount and composition of pre-tax income in countries with differing tax rates; (3) plans of the Company to permanently reinvest certain funds held outside of the U.S.; or (4) valuation of Applied's deferred tax assets and liabilities.
+Applied's future annual and quarterly tax rates could be affected by numerous factors, including changes in the: (1) applicable tax laws; (2) amount and composition of pre-tax income in countries with differing tax rates; (3) plans of the Company to permanently reinvest certain funds held outside of the U.S.; and (4) valuation of Applied's deferred tax assets and liabilities.
+As of April 26, 2015, Applied intends to permanently reinvest approximately \$2.3 billion of these funds outside of the U.S. and does not plan to repatriate these funds.

 To better align with the international nature of its business, Applied conducts certain manufacturing, supply chain, and other operations in Asia, bringing these activities closer to customers and reducing operating costs.
 Applied has received authorization to use tax incentives that provide that income earned in certain countries outside the U.S. will be subject to tax holidays or reduced income tax rates.
-To obtain the benefit of these tax provisions, Applied must meet requirements relating to various activities.
-Applied's ability to realize benefits from these provisions could be materially affected if, among other things, applicable requirements are not met, or if Applied incurs net losses for which it cannot claim a deduction.
+To obtain the benefit of these tax incentives, Applied must meet requirements relating to various activities.
+Applied's ability to realize benefits from these incentives could be materially affected if, among other things, applicable requirements are not met or Applied incurs net losses for which it cannot claim a deduction.